dbt-labs/docs.getdbt.com/website/docs/community/resources/code-of-conduct.md

 - Continued one-on-one communication after requests to cease.
 - Deliberate "outing" of any aspect of a person’s identity without their consent except as necessary to protect vulnerable people from intentional abuse.
 - Publication of non-harassing private communication.

+Be mindful that others may not want their image or name on social media.
+Ask permission prior to posting about another person at in-person events.

 The dbt Community prioritizes marginalized people’s safety over privileged people’s comfort.
 The dbt Community Admin team reserves the right not to act on complaints regarding: